Manja Rogan

 Manja Rogan (born 22 October 1995) is a Slovenian professional footballer who plays as a midfielder for Première Ligue club FC Nantes and the Slovenia women's national team.
-Rogan started her senior career with WFC Pomurje in 2009.
+Rogan started her senior career with NK Mura in 2009.

 In 2016, she won the award for the best female footballer in Slovenia for the first time in history.
 She was chosen in the Best 11 in 2015–16, 2018–19, and 2020–21.

 In 2024, she won the award for the best midfielder in Women's super league Greece.

 Rogan is known for her passing, shooting, game reading, and predicting game.
 She is a left-footed footballer, and specialist for set-pieces, who usually takes penalties, free kicks, and corners.

 Club career

-WFC Pomurje, 2009–2017
+NK Mura, 2009–2017

-When she was four, Rogan began her football career with boys’ team FC Mura.
+When she was four, Rogan began her football career with boys’ team NK Mura.
 The rules of Intermunicipal Football Association Murska Sobota prevented Rogan from playing with boys over the age of 12.
 She decided, at the age of 8, that she wants to play with the girls’ team.
 In 1999 WFC Odranci was founded, and she became a part of the club in 2003.
 Rogan played all youth games from under-8 until under-17.
 She was the captain of the youth team.
 Every year, she received an award for the best young player in tournaments.
 In 2007, Rogan began training with the senior team and playing friendly games when she was 12-years-old.
 She was the youngest player in the team.
-On 26 October 2009, she made her official senior debut for WFC Pomurje in the Slovenian Women's League.
+On 26 October 2009, she made her official senior debut for NK Mura in the Slovenian Women's League.
 The next four seasons, Rogan played for the under-17 and senior team.
 She was made one of the senior team captains since 2011.
 In the season 2011–12, and 2012–13 Rogan won league title with youth team under-17.

 In the 2011–12 season, Rogan won her first Double in the career.
-She was part of the team that won the 2012 Slovenian Cup with WFC Pomurje defeating WFC Rudar Škale in the final.
+She was part of the team that won the 2012 Slovenian Cup with NK Mura defeating WFC Rudar Škale in the final.
 On 3 June 2012, one round before finishing, Rogan won championship title with the club in Slovenian Women's League.
 During the game against WFC Rudar Škale, she scored the second goal, and helped her team lift the trophy.
 She finished the season with 32 appearances in all competitions, where she scored 13 goals, including 4 under-17, and 1 in Slovenian Cup.
-WFC Pomurje became the dominant force in Slovenian women's football team between 2012 and 2016.
+NK Mura became the dominant force in Slovenian women's football team between 2012 and 2016.